shehrum/RL_Navigation/README.md

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
 The dqn_agent.py contains the class for the agent that we would use for this project.
 It also contains the Replay Buffer class, which we use to add experiences to a memory buffer from which later sample experiences randomly.
 The model.py contains the Dueling Q Network that we would use as a function approximator.

+If you want to use the pre-trained model, navigate to the model_weights folder and load the file `dddqn.pth` file.

 ### Results
 The environment gets solved in 467 episodes, achieving an average score of 13.03